ipcjk/mlxsh/README.md

  - Labels: Map of labels to group devices for command execution (see example yaml-file)
  - Password: SSH password for the initial connection
  - ReadTimeout: Timeout waiting for output from the device, tune for slow devices
- - ScriptFile: File with execution statements
+ - ScriptFile: File with execution statements (for fixed statements)
  - SpeedMode: true or false: wait for prompt to return after execution
  - SSHIP: IP to connect to, will overwrite Hostname if set
  - SSHPort: SSH Port to connect to, default is 22